christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 Dynamis's grandfather was Mithridates VI Eupator who carried the title ‘king of kings’.
 Her uncle was Mithridates ‘Chrestus'.

-Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
-14) aka Amyntas of Galatia aka Amyntas Nikator (3) was the husband of Stratonice, who was the sister of Asander.
+Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
+14) (3) was the brother of Asander.

 Cleopatra aka Dynamis's son with Julius Caesar aka Asander = Tiberius Julius Aspurgus Philoromaios, who was born about the same time as Caesarion and Emperor Tiberius Julius Caesar.